Victorian Tattoos in Nairobi, Kenya

 The cost of a Victorian-style tattoo can vary greatly depending on several factors, including the tattoo’s size, intricacy, artist expertise, and location.
 Victorian tattoos are often detailed and require significant time and skill, which can drive up the cost.
 Here are the key factors that influence the price of a Victorian tattoo:

-– Large Tattoos: Large Victorian-style tattoos, such as full back pieces or full sleeves, can cost anywhere from Ksh. to Ksh. or more, depending on the level of detail and the number of sessions required.
-These tattoos involve significant planning and multiple sessions, driving up the overall cost.
+– Large Tattoos: Large Victorian-style tattoos, such as full back pieces or full sleeves, can cost anywhere from Ksh.
+50,000 to Ksh.
+100,000 or more, depending on the level of detail and the number of sessions required.
+These tattoos involve significant planning and multiple sessions, driving up the overall cost. - Design Complexity

 – Ornate Details and Fine Linework: Victorian tattoos often feature delicate lace-like patterns, intricate borders, and complex shading, all of which require more time and skill.
 The more detailed and intricate the design, the higher the price.
 Intricate tattoos with lots of linework or detailed portraits can add hundreds to thousands of dollars to the final cost.